How to Add Local Files to Spotify

 Not only are you able to stream music on Spotify at any given time and place, but you also have the option of adding local files to your Spotify playlists.
 This unique feature makes Spotify a music app with which you can stream countless new songs and add your own favorites from your computer to create the ideal personalized playlist.

-In this article, we will show you how to add local songs to your Spotify library.
-We will also be answering frequently asked questions about things you can and can’t do with local files on your Spotify account.
+In this article, you will learn how to add local songs to your Spotify library.
+It will also answer frequently asked questions about things you can and can’t do with local files on your Spotify account.

 Spotify has 70 million tracks, with new songs uploaded every day.
 But sometimes, the song you are looking for isn’t available in the database.
 Usually, that’s the case with songs that are not very popular, recorded in other languages, very old, or unavailable for legal reasons.